Dianqin-Sun/academic-website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
 - Causal inference
-- Health disparity
+- Health disparities
-- Pharmacoepidemiology
+- Real-world evidence
 - Cancer epidemiology

 # Education to show in About widget